-With over 20 years’ experience, coaching both Deaf and hearing students with British Sign Language and over 4 years teaching ONLINE English as a second language to all ages and abilities.
-Helping to Improve communication on all levels.
+With over 20 years of experience, coaching both Deaf and hearing students with British Sign Language and over 5 years teaching ONLINE English as a second language to all ages and abilities.
+I have helped people improve communication on all levels.

-- knowledge that will help them be successful in achieving their lives' goals,
+The knowledge that will help them be successful in achieving their lives' goals.

-I also believe that my students have duties to me, to their fellow students, and to themselves.
-I believe that these duties support me in fulfilling my duties to students.
+I also believe that my students have duties to me, to their fellow students, and themselves.
+I believe that these duties support me in fulfilling my commitments to students.
 Thus, I believe that it is the students' responsibility to be supportive of the teacher and fellow students by being:

 • tolerant of different points of view,